Protestantism: Reformation

 Similar to other reformers, Bucer was attracted to the works of the humanist theologian and scholar Desiderius Erasmus (1466–1536) before discovering Martin Luther speak in 1518.
-Erasmus' humanism persuaded Bucer that Luther's beliefs were legit, even though Luther and Erasmus disagreed on many key issues.
+Erasmus' humanism persuaded Bucer that Luther's beliefs were legitimate, even though Luther and Erasmus disagreed on many key issues.
 After departing from the Dominican order in 1521, Bucer preached the Lutheran faith and welcomed the new movement, marrying the former nun Elisabeth Silbereisen in 1522.

 The Reformation was a triumph of literacy and the new printing press invented by Johannes Gutenberg.
 (Note: In the end, while the Reformation emphasis on Protestants reading the Scriptures was one factor in the development of literacy, the impact of printing itself, the wider availability of printed works at a cheaper price, and the increasing focus on education and learning as key factors in obtaining a lucrative post, were also significant contributory factors.)
 Luther's translation of the Bible into German was a decisive moment in the spread of literacy, and stimulated as well the printing and distribution of religious books and pamphlets.
 From 1517 onward, religious pamphlets flooded much of Europe.
 (Note: In the first decade of the Reformation, Luther's message became a movement, and the output of religious pamphlets in Germany was at its height.)
 During the Reformation, the Bible was translated into the native tongues of various European peoples, granting the common man access to sacred scripture, rather than relying solely on the Church's Latin version and interpretation.
 These translations, once forbidden, stirred a profound shift in religious thought, literacy, education, and the spread of Protestant ideas across parts of Holy Roman Empire and independent kingdoms.
 Reformers such as Martin Luther translated the Bible into German, making it accessible to ordinary German speakers.
 William Tyndale produced an English translation, although his efforts were met with resistance and he was captured in Antwerp before it was completed.
 Condemned for heresy, he was executed by strangulation and then burned at the stake at Vilvoorde in 1536.
 Similar translations into other native tongues took place across Europe.

 Following the excommunication of Luther and condemnation of the Reformation by the Pope, the work and writings of John Calvin were influential in establishing a loose consensus among various groups in Switzerland, Scotland, Hungary, Germany and elsewhere.
 After the expulsion of its Bishop in 1526, and the unsuccessful attempts of the Bern reformer William Farel, Calvin was asked to discipline the city of Geneva.
 His Ordinances of 1541 involved a collaboration of Church affairs with the city council and consistory to bring morality to all areas of life.
 After the establishment of the Geneva academy in 1559, Geneva became the unofficial capital of the Protestant movement, providing refuge for Protestant exiles from all over Europe and educating them as Calvinist missionaries.
-The faith continued to spread after Calvin's death in 1563.
+The faith continued to spread after Calvin's death in 1564.